mxcl/swift-sh/README.md

 ---

 Let’s work through an example.
-If you had a *single* file called `foo.swift` that needed a dependency, [mxcl/PromiseKit](https://github.com/mxcl/PromiseKit):
+If you had a *single file* called `foo.swift` that needed to import [mxcl/PromiseKit](https://github.com/mxcl/PromiseKit):

 ```swift
 #!/usr/bin/swift sh